ccordon01/contentful-product-service/README.md

 - Ensure that deleted products are not included in future synchronizations.
 - Optimize database performance with an index based on productSku, making product searches and lookups significantly more efficient.

+### Considerations

+#### Rate Limiting

+**Important for Public Endpoints**: Our API implements rate limiting (10 requests per 15 seconds per IP) to protect public endpoints from abuse.
+Exceeding this limit results in HTTP 429 errors.

 ### Product Synchronization

 The application uses a message queue system (RabbitMQ) and pagination to efficiently synchronize products from Contentful to the MongoDB database.
 This approach provides several benefits: